-NYIT's Bachelor of Science in Information Technology with a Concentration in Computer Security produces well-rounded graduates with a range of skills, aptitudes, and interests.
+New York Institute of Technology’s Bachelor of Science in Information Technology with a focus on computer security produces well-rounded graduates with a range of skills, aptitudes, and interests.
 Our graduates pursue successful careers in industry and government and/or advanced graduate studies.
 Our courses prepare students in information technology, computer science, liberal arts, humanities, and life sciences.
 Established sequences provide depth and breadth in the major areas of study and offer a degree of flexibility through a choice of elective courses allowing students to specialize in areas of interest.

-Students can select a minor concentration in an area of interest such as communication arts, business, architecture, and others.
-The minor concentration provides students with an opportunity to focus in an area of application and interest.
-In addition to NYIT's extensive computer facilities, students have access to state-of-the-art laboratories in computer and network security, electronics, telecommunications, and more.
+Students can also select a minor in any area of interest such as communication arts, business, architecture, and others.
+Minors can provide students with an opportunity to focus in an area of application and interest.
+In addition to the university’s extensive computer facilities, students have access to state-of-the-art laboratories in computer and network security, electronics, telecommunications, and more.

-Graduates find employment in a variety of technical career roles such as software engineer, network administrator, systems analyst, computer programmers, sales engineers, and technical consultants.
+Graduates may find employment in a variety of technical career roles such as software engineer, network administrator, systems analyst, computer programmer, sales engineer, or technical consultant.

-Five-Year Combined Option: B.S. in Information Technology and M.S. in Computer Science – Accelerated Path to Master's Degree (APMD) Option
+Five-Year Accelerated Option: B.S. in Information Technology and M.S. in Computer Science – Accelerated Path to Master’s Degree (APMD) Option

-- NYIT offers a five-year combined degree option leading to a Bachelor of Science in Information Technology and a Master of Science in Computer Science.
-For the details, please contact the chairperson of the Department of Computer Science.
+- The college offers a five-year accelerated degree option leading to a Bachelor of Science in Information Technology and a Master of Science in Computer Science.
+For details, please contact the chairperson of the Department of Computer Science.

-Five-Year Combined Option: B.S. in Information Technology and M.S. in Information, Network, and Computer Security – Accelerated Path to Master's Degree (APMD) Option
+Five-Year Accelerated Option: B.S. in Information Technology and M.S. in Cybersecurity (Information, Network, and Computer Security) – Accelerated Path to Master’s Degree (APMD) Option

-- NYIT offers a five-year combined degree option leading to a Bachelor of Science in Information Technology and a Master of Science in Information, Network, and Computer Security.
-For the details, please contact the chairperson of the Department of Computer Science.
+- The college offers a five-year accelerated degree option leading to a Bachelor of Science in Information Technology and a Master of Science in Cybersecurity (Information, Network, and Computer Security).
+For details, please contact the chairperson of the Department of Computer Science.

-Within this general direction and the mission of the School of Engineering and Computing Sciences, our faculty members, with input from stakeholders such as employers, alumni, and industrial advisory board members, have determined Program Educational Objectives to prepare versatile information technologists who:
+Within this general direction and the mission of the College of Engineering and Computing Sciences, our faculty members, with input from stakeholders such as employers, alumni, and industrial advisory board members, have determined program educational objectives to prepare versatile information technologists who:

-- Pursue graduate studies and/or continued education in their field, and
+- Pursue graduate studies and/or continuing education in their field

 - Apply knowledge of computing and mathematics appropriate to the discipline